gjoseph92/coiled-bisect/README.md

 Edit the script in [`coiled-bisect.py`](blob/main/coiled-bisect.py) as necessary to actually trigger your error condition.
 You'll most want to modify `run_workload`, `launch_cluster`, and `make_software`, and the error-handling logic around the invoation of `run_workload`.
 The script needs to exit 0 when things work, and exit nonzero otherwise.

+You'll also need to edit the `DISTRIBUTED` and `DASK` global variables to the paths of the distributed and dask forks on your local machine.
+And set the `SENV_PREFIX` as appropriate.

 # Use

 Make sure you still have this poetry environment activated, then go to your dask fork and start bisecting!